 Let's dive in, shall we?

 The Importance of Children's Book Illustrations

-When it comes right down to it, there are three basic components of a children's book:
+When it comes right down to it, there are five basic components of a children's book:

 - Writing the book

 - Publishing and marketing the book

 - Illustrating the book (that's what this article is about)

 While all five of these are incredibly important, one could argue that illustration is the single biggest element, as it is the most attention grabbing, it sets the tone for the book, and requires the most amount of work.

 That is why it is not only important to have a talented designer, but you also want to know what their unique style is.
 Depending on the subject and tone of your book, one style might be more appropriate than another.